FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

 **Expected result:** **TypeError** or its sub-class is raised if:

 * *unpackJSON* method receives any type but string argument
+* The native Python data type not compatible with the declared class data structure is encoded in the JSON string passed into the class method *unpackJSON*()
 * *unpackBytes* method receives any type but bytestring argument

 **Test steps:**